 Simplicity and Flexibility.
 Just-in-time management requires your team to work and deliver small badges of tasks.
 It will allow you to find simple solutions for existing issues and be much more flexible than teams that work on projects of a great scale.

 This also positively impacts your team’s overall productivity because it lets team members focus only on current tasks.

 The idea of having the right materials, at the right time, in the right quantities sounds perfect.
 However, are there other examples, except Toyota, of successful JIT implementation?

 The answer is yes.
 Furthermore, Just-in-time has also been successfully applied in other industries different than manufacturing.

 Dell is one of the most famous examples of the JIT’s triumph.
 The company revolutionized the way computers are built.

-The company was able to order materials, build a machine with exact specifications and deliver it faster than competitors who had pre-made computers in stock.
+The company was able to order materials, build a machine with exact specifications, and deliver it faster than competitors who had pre-made computers in stock.

 There are many other examples, but the important thing is that Just-in-time production changed the way companies operate and understand the business.
-This Lean philosophy allowed countless organizations to utilize more effectively their resources and achieve sustainability.
+This Lean philosophy allowed countless organizations to utilize their resources more effectively and achieve sustainability.

 Just-in-time production is more of a philosophy than a strict guideline.
 When properly adopted, JIT helps organizations to strengthen their competitiveness on the market.
 Just-in-time helps companies to: